NSO-developer/NSO-Mock-Template/README.md

 ## Common issues

+### template.apply() returns `{'native':{'devices':[]}}`

+This is an issue where there is something that went wrong in the application of the template.

+To see the raw result from NSO print `template.apply().raw` this will provide the most info

+Common reasons:
+  1. There were 'No Modifications to Commit' -> ie the netsim already has the config
+  2. A variable was failed to be applied
+  3. The device name is mis-typed / nonexistent
+  4. NED errors applying the template

 ### template.apply() mock functionality returns `syntax error: unknown command`

 It indicates that the apply-config-template needs to be installed inside NSO.